sqshq/piggymetrics/README.md

 ### Config service
 [Spring Cloud Config](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html) is horizontally scalable centralized configuration service for distributed systems.
 It uses a pluggable repository layer that currently supports local storage, Git, and Subversion.

 In this project, I use `native profile`, which simply loads config files from the local classpath.
 You can see `shared` directory in [Config service resources](https://github.com/sqshq/PiggyMetrics/tree/master/config/src/main/resources).
-Those config files are shared with all applications in cluster.
-For example, when Notification-service requests it's configuration, Config service responses with `shared/notification-service.yml` and `shared/application.yml` (which is shared between all client applications).
+Now, when Notification-service requests it's configuration, Config service responses with `shared/notification-service.yml` and `shared/application.yml` (which is shared between all client applications).

 ##### Client side usage
 Just build Spring Boot application with `spring-cloud-starter-config` dependency, autoconfiguration will do the rest.